The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Optimal Precoder Structure Analysis

 \item \textbf{Negative or zero gain ($\CMcal{V}_{e}$, $\CMcal{V}_{n}$):} Any power in the Eve.-private space $\CMcal{V}_{e}$ incurs a rate penalty with a DoF of $-w_c$, while power in the total-null space $\CMcal{V}_{n}$ is wasted.
 Consequently, the optimal strategy allocates zero power to both. \end{itemize}

 This subspace analysis reveals why the MIMO-ME-MS channel is fundamentally more challenging than a simple superposition of its constituent parts.
 A natural question is whether optimal strategies for the subproblems can be combined.
 For instance, consider an ideal setting where the communication and sensing channels are aligned (i.e., share a common eigenbasis).
-In this special case, the optimal precoder for the MIMO-MS channel is known as in \eqref{eq:diagonalize}.
-One might therefore conjecture that a straightforward combination of the precoders that are optimal for the MIMO-MS and MIMO-ME channels, namely, the GSVD precoder with the common eigenbasis, would also be asymptotically optimal for the MIMO-ME-MS channel.
+In this special case, the optimal precoder for the MIMO-MS channel is known to be constructed from the shared eigenbasis $\mathbf{V}$ in \eqref{eq:diagonalize}.
+One might therefore conjecture that a straightforward combination of design principles that are optimal for the MIMO-MS and MIMO-ME channels, namely, the GSVD-based precoding with the common eigenbasis, would also be asymptotically optimal for the MIMO-ME-MS channel.
 However, such a combination is strictly suboptimal.
 The effectiveness of GSVD-based precoding in the MIMO-ME scenario critically depends on a two-tiered power allocation strategy: dominant $O(P_{\mathrm{tot}})$ power for the private subspace and vanishing $o(P_{\mathrm{tot}})$ power for the common subspace.
 This ensures that any power leakage from the low-power common-space streams into the high-power private-space streams becomes asymptotically negligible ($O(P_{\mathrm{tot}})$ vs. $o(P_{\mathrm{tot}})$) and is therefore harmless to secrecy performance.
 This premise is violated in the MIMO-ME-MS channel.
 Here, achieving the maximum DoF requires allocating $O(P_{\mathrm{tot}})$ power to multiple subspaces, including the common space $\CMcal{V}_{cse}$.
 That is to say, in the MIMO-ME-MS channel, streams in both the common and private subspaces must carry $O(P_{\mathrm{tot}})$ power to maximize DoF.
 Consequently, when power allocated to a common-space stream leaks into a private-space stream, this high-power leakage is on the same order as the intended power of the private-space stream and is thus no longer asymptotically negligible.
-This leakage breaks the fragile decoupling of streams that underpins GSVD's optimality, rendering the independent power allocation across streams intractable.
-Consequently, the MIMO-ME-MS channel invalidates the direct extension of existing optimal schemes, even under idealized conditions (i.e., shared eigenbasis), and necessitates a more robust design framework capable of managing these new high-power leakage pathways.
+This leakage breaks the fragile decoupling of streams that underpins the optimality of GSVD-based precoding, rendering the independent power allocation across streams intractable.
+Therefore, the MIMO-ME-MS channel invalidates the direct extension of existing optimal schemes, even under idealized conditions (i.e., shared eigenbasis), and necessitates a more robust design framework capable of managing these new high-power leakage pathways.